hubcity/gnucash_getquotes/README.md

 `ruby getquotes_google.rb` will read your commodities from your GnuCash file and create a Google Sheet.

 `ruby getquotes_google.rb update_gnucash` will read your commodities from your GnuCash file, create a Google Sheet and update your GnuCash XML file.
+To run this script you have to shut down GnuCash first.